 Here, I noticed that I seemed to have lost my trowel.
-It probably fell out at some point today since there was less stuff in my pack that could hold it in place.
-Not really a big deal right now, but I'll have to get it replaced.
+It probably fell out at some point today since there was less stuff in my pack to hold it in place.
+Not really a big deal right now, but it’ll have to be replaced.

 At some point today, we passed 1600 miles (and less than 600 left to go), though not actually at the actual location for that since we're missing a section of trail.